Xeno69/Domination/co30_Domination.Altis/readme.txt

 3.99h
 - Changed: CAS plane now starts either 90 degree left or right of the player to prevent killing him if he calls CAS on a hill
-- Changed: You can now select another destination for an air taxi, till now it was base only
+- Changed: You can now select another destination for an air taxi, till now it was base only (which still is default)
 - Fixed: UI in Status Dialog to make Russian translation fit better
 - Fixed: Script error in Spectating Dialog (game breaker :/ )
-- Changed: Removed with AI mode in server lobby in the TT version again
+- Changed: Removed With AI mode in server lobby in the TT version again
-- Fixed: Memory leak in airtaxiserver.sqf
+- Fixed: Memory leak in fn_airtaxiserver.sqf
 - Changed: Replaced air taxi choppers with VTOLs (where possible)
 - Fixed: Air Taxi script on the server did not end if a fast air taxi like a VTOL reached the endpos
 - Fixed: Air Taxi landing position is now using findEmptyPosition to find a suitable landing spot
 - Fixed: Script error in Get_Heli_Rappel_Points function (me too stupid to optimize :/)
 - Fixed: Spectating respawn button was immediately available when respawn_available_after timer was still running
 - Fixed: Spectating respawn button was available when clicking on non available MHQ
+- Fixed: Show main target color winner side in the TT version (green for draw) again
+- Added: Russian translation (WIP) to Stringtable

 3.99g
 ATTENTION: TT Altis Blufor mission.sqm file has changed